cjohansen/cjohansen-no/resources/md/tools-deps-figwheel-main-devcards-emacs.md

 figwheel-main REPL, and to use the `:dev` figwheel build (e.g. `dev.cljs.edn`).

 **Pitfall warning**: These vars will be set *when you open new files*, they will **not** apply when you revisit existing buffers.
-To be sure you are set right, kill the `deps.edn` buffer, reopen it, and continue from there.
+To avoid frustration, kill the `deps.edn` buffer, reopen it, and continue from there.

-Now you can start a fighweel-main REPL from inside Emacs (remember to close any existing figwheel process running in a shell) with `C-c M-C-j`, or `cider-jack-in-cljs`.
+Start a fighweel-main REPL from inside Emacs (remember to close any existing figwheel process running in a shell) with `C-c M-C-j`, or `cider-jack-in-cljs`.
 It's crucial that you use the `cljs` version, and not the `clj` version (note the added meta in `C-c M-C-j`).
-I've already wasted enough time running the wrong jack-in for everyone...
+I've already wasted enough time running the wrong jack-in for everyone, no need to repeat this mistake...

 You now have the ability to run figwheel-main with Devcards from both Emacs and the shell.
 However, your shell users are stuck with a pretty long incantation.
 It can be improved by putting the main options into your `deps.edn` file.
 However, **do not put `:main-opts` in the profile you intend to use with CIDER**.
 It will not work.
-It will start a figwheel processing, and things will *seem* to be *almost*  working, but CIDER will just hang.
+It will start a figwheel process, and things will *seem* to be *almost* working, but CIDER will just hang.
 To avoid this problem, add a second profile for shell users.
 As a bonus, throw in [rebel-readline](https://github.com/bhauman/rebel-readline) for a massively improved REPL experience on the shell: